jimmy3142/personal-projects/capstone/README.md

 │    ├── predict.py  -> Python script to serve the credit-card-fraud-detect model as a FastAPI web service │    ├── test.py     -> Python script to make a sample request to the credit-card-fraud-detect app ├── data/
-│    ├── creditcard_2023.csv   -> The dataset from the Kaggle url above needs to be downloaded and saved here.
+│    ├── creditcard_2023.csv   -> The dataset from the Kaggle url above should be downloaded, unzipped and saved here.
 ├── docs/
 │    ├── local_setup_docker.png   -> architecture diagram of the local Docker setup
 ├── k8s/